raghavagps/pprint2/README.md

 # Reference:

 Patiyal S, Dhall A, Bajaj K, Sahu H, Raghava GPS.
 Prediction of RNA-interacting residues in a protein using CNN and evolutionary profile.
 Brief Bioinform.
-2022 Dec 14:bbac538. doi: 10.1093/bib/bbac538.
-Epub ahead of print.
-PMID: 36516298.
+2022 Dec 14:bbac538. <a href="https://pubmed.ncbi.nlm.nih.gov/36516298/">doi: 10.1093/bib/bbac538.</a> PMID: 36516298.